Climate and Average Weather Year Round in Cartagena Colombia

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 5.7 months, from May 26 to November 18, with an average temperature above 84°F. The day of the year with the warmest water is June 17, with an average temperature of 84°F.
+The time of year with warmer water lasts for 5.7 months, from May 26 to November 18, with an average temperature above 84°F. The month of the year in Cartagena with the warmest water is September, with an average temperature of 84°F.

-The time of year with cooler water lasts for 3.1 months, from January 15 to April 19, with an average temperature below 81°F. The day of the year with the coolest water is March 13, with an average temperature of 80°F.
+The time of year with cooler water lasts for 3.1 months, from January 15 to April 19, with an average temperature below 81°F. The month of the year in Cartagena with the coolest water is March, with an average temperature of 80°F.

 To characterize how pleasant the weather is in Cartagena throughout the year, we compute two travel scores.